Galladite27/buildtool/README.md

 # Buildtool
-## A simple script to manage the use of autotools
+## A simple wrapper script to manage the use of autotools

 This script aims to complete the following:
 - Shorten the commands required to simple ones, such as "./buildtool build"
 - Be easily modifiable to add more commands